dvidmichelleeex/PersonalProjects/README.md

-A collection of my practice data science projects to improve my data analysis skills.
+This is a collection of my practice data science projects to improve my data analysis skills.

 ## Project 1: Career Tracking Analysis